 Step 3: Click SAVE to finalize.

 Note: If this product is sold through a register with a tax rate applied, the register will override the tax rate.

-This check box is set on the product card and will override all tax rates set on the item otherwise (by group, item, or register).
+This check box is set on the product card and will override all other tax rates set on the item (by group, item, or register).
 This is for items that are never taxed, such as stamps, or some non-stock items.